anubhavpgit/anubhavpgit.github.io/content/posts/gameoflife.md

 To solve these issues, a Pushdown Automaton (PDA) was introduced.
 A PDA is an automaton with a **stack** that can store an unbounded amount of memory.
 It can push and pop symbols onto the stack, allowing it to handle **context-free languages**( languages that can be described by context-free grammar; languages powerful enough to describe many programming language constructs, such as nested structures (e.g., balanced parentheses, if-else blocks)) that require more complex memory access.
 Simply put, a PDA can recognize languages that a DFA or NFA cannot, making it a more powerful model of computation.

-Bear with me, this will make sense in a bit; I promise.
+Bear with me, this useless information will make sense in a bit; I promise.
 The concepts of FSMs lay the groundwork for understanding why this cellular automaton is such a fascinating piece of work by this brilliant British mathematician.

 However, a PDA still has limitations:
 - The stack provides memory, but it's limited in structure (LIFO- Last in First Out).